Building a Fleet

 Mind Control: This is my favourite “gimmick” strategy.
 It’s not very viable as a competitive fleet design since it’s so dependent on the luck of the dice, but when executed correctly it’s one of the most fun ways to win.
 This is more complex than most other strategies, but the basic idea is to use ship, crew, UT, and mysterious island (MI) abilities to move enemy ships to your advantage, giving you “mind control” and move your opponent’s fleet as well as your own.
 Example: Mind Control

 Underwater fleet: Sea monsters and submarines can submerge, making them virtually invincible to anything other than cancellers and “sub hunters” – an ability that lets the ship shoot at submerged ships within S of the ship.
 This strategy is tough not because it’s a bad idea, but because sea monsters and submarines are both rather slow and overpriced.
 There are some sea monsters that are playable, but they can’t carry crew.
 Most submarines don’t make good gold runners, and no subs have more than three masts, so their offensive output is limited as well.
-Example: From the Depths
+Example: Mercenary Fleet that won a game

 Extra Action speed fleets: These fleets use the sac ability (eliminate a crew to gain an extra action), EA (extra action on a 5-6), and SAT (same action twice on a 5-6) abilities to move very fast.
 This is one of the best strategies out there, as these abilities don’t cost much and give you a lot of bang for your buck.
 Speed is huge in Pirates, and with multiple ships capable of moving twice in one turn, your chances of winning go up in a hurry.
 The sac ability is seen as particularly cheap because it doesn’t depend on a die roll and only costs 2 points, but there is no denying its effectiveness.
 Example: EA Gold Runners

 UT-dependent fleets: More for fun games, these fleets are dependent on finding specific unique treasures to win the game through their effects.
 There are plenty of powerful UT’s, such as Nemo’s Plans, which lets you keep UT’s on your ship that are usually removed from the game after just one use.
 There is even a UT that lets you bring a Kraken into the game if you roll a 6!
-Example: Dead Man’s Chest UT Fleet
+Example: Unleash The Kraken!

 Fog hopping: Another very gimmicky idea, this strategy uses the handful of ships with the fog-hopping ability.
 This lets ships go into a fog bank on one turn, and then “hop” and come out of a different fog bank on their next turn!
 This fleet is particularly interesting when combined with the smokebank/reverse captain strategy, which is often intertwined with HI raiders.
 This is one of the more complex fleets out there, and it’s tough to use such an expensive and fragile strategy unless the build total is higher than the standard 40 points.
 Examples: TOoDJ 2nd entry: Cat and Mouse, Fog hopping and smoke dropping